chef/chef-web-docs/chef_master/source/knife_windows.rst

 =====================================================
 .. tag knife_windows_bootstrap_windows_ssh

-Use the ``bootstrap windows ssh`` argument to bootstrap chef-client installations in a Microsoft Windows environment, using a command shell that is native to Microsoft Windows.
+Use the ``bootstrap windows ssh`` argument to bootstrap Chef Infra Client installations in a Microsoft Windows environment, using a command shell that is native to Microsoft Windows.

 .. end_tag